ewurafuaa/SecureVault-Dashboard/README.md

 ## Wildcard Feature — Workspaces

-One wildcard feature I believe would be the most strategic thing to add: **Workspaces**
+One wildcard feature I believed was the most strategic thing to add: **Workspaces**

 File Explorer does have some limitations because it was created based on the idea of accessing data in a read-only manner.
 You are able to search for and open the file.
 But when we are talking about business cases like working with a law firm or a bank, one should understand that any file is a part of something bigger; there is always a case, a deal, a client.
 And the workspace helps users to organize the sets of files related to particular group of people in a certain space.